dip-proto/fastly.js/docs/tutorials/06-advanced-features.md

 ## Directors

 Directors allow you to distribute requests across multiple backends for load balancing.
+A director is used by assigning it to `req.backend`; there is no `.backend()` method syntax.

 ### Random Director